Renlong-WANG/Renlong-WANG.github.io/workingpaper.md

 - **Managing Overlapping and Functional Interaction in Emergency Response Operations under Resource-Constrained Environment**<br>

 - **A Novel Partial Ordinal Priority Approach Incorporating Group Consensus and Criteria Interaction** <br>

-- **Adopting Blockchain Technology for the Humanitarian Operations Management: Evaluating the Barriers Using Grey Partial Ordinal Priority Approach** <br>

 - **A Meta-Network-Based Framework for Quantifying the Resilience of Emergency Organization within Emergency Response Plan: An Adaptive Simulation Perspective** <br>